SalomePlatform/yacs/doc/principes.rst

 When this type of node is an internal node in a loop, the execution context is kept for every iteration of the loop, so that variables can be reused during iterations.

-Unlike script inline node, this type of node can be executed in remote processes (but only YACS containers :ref:`containers`).
+This type of node is executed mainly in the YACS process but it can be executed in remote processes (but only in YACS containers :ref:`containers`).

 To create this type of node: